thelastoutpostworkshop/arduino-maker-workshop/README.md

 ![new sketch](.readme/library_example.gif)

 ## About IntelliSense
-IntelliSense data (c_cpp_properties.json) is generated after each successfull compile.
+IntelliSense data (c_cpp_properties.json) is generated after each successful compile.
 For a new project, IntelliSense mark almost everything as "undefined" until you make your first good compile.

 ## Contributors